coffee-fueled-dev/very-coffee/packages/internally-consistent-agents/architecture/obp-calculus/_formal-definitions.md

 \mathrm{Tr} : \mathcal{W} \to \mathrm{List}(\mathsf{Action})
 $$

 is a monoidal natural transformation that extracts the sequence of primitive actions from any composed workflow.
-The codomain is the free monoid $\mathrm{List}(\mathsf{Action})$ of finite action sequences.
+The codomain is the free monoid $\mathrm{List}(\mathsf{Action}$ of finite action sequences.

 The functor is defined inductively: